UCAT ANZ Frequently Asked Questions

 Are there any practice questions or preparation materials available?

-Yes, there are extensive resources available on the Preparation page which are available to everyone, regardless of whether you have registered or booked your test yet.
+Yes, there are extensive resources available on the Practice Tests page which are available to everyone, regardless of whether you have registered or booked your test yet.
 These have been developed so that you have everything you need to support your preparation, including a Question Tutorial, a Question Bank with over 1,000 free example questions and 3 free fully timed Practice Tests which mimic the live test environment.

 Do I have to pay for these preparation materials?